Erlemar/dswok/Use_cases/Recommendation system.md

 - [[Wide & Deep Learning]]
 - [[Deep Learning Recommendation Model]]

+Retrieval model usually provides embeddings for users and items, then we need to retrieve top-relevant items for the users.
+If the number of the users and the items is small enough, we can just do dot-multiplication.
+In practice, similarity search is used.

 Many recommendation systems optimize for more than one objective simultaneously (e.g. predicting clicks, likes, and long-term retention)

 Often, ranking with models isn't enough: